 27% admit they have no strategy to boost engagement.
 (Because that metric is self-reported, I’m guessing the real number is significantly higher.)

 If I do a specific Google search for “alumni engagement” (with quotes) I get a gazillion results.
 More often than not, it’s used in the context of “metrics.”
-I see a lot of discussion about measuring alumni engagement, developing an engagement index, or using predictive scoring models, all of which is great information.
+There seems to be an abundance of chatter around measuring alumni engagement, crafting an engagement index, or utilizing predictive scoring models - all of which are undoubtedly valuable insights.

 Narrowing the Definition